REVIEW OF APPLICATIONS FOR ARCHAEOLOGICAL EXCAVATIONS AND SURVEYS IN TURKEY FOR 2022

 8. One or both of the following: a letter of guarantee of support from the applicant’s institution, including the amount of funding; a statement of funds applied for (or to be applied for), including the granting organization(s) and amount(s) requested.

-Please send the above information to ARIT by NOVEMBER 1, 2020: c/o The University of Pennsylvania Museum, 3260 South Street,Philadelphia PA 19104-6324 (telephone: (215) 898-3474; fax: (215) 898-0657; or by email: leinwand at sas.upenn.edu).
-On the basis of a committee review, ARIT will, by November 15, make its recommendations to the General Directorate for Monuments and Museums in Ankara.
-Project directors will immediately be informed of ARIT’s recommendations.
-It is not necessary to wait for a reply from ARIT to submit your permit application to the Turkish Embassy.
-Applications should be submitted to the Turkish Embassy in Washington no later than December 1, 2020.
-The application regulations and application form for researchers are posted above.
+Please send the above information to ARIT by NOVEMBER 1, 2021: c/o The University of Pennsylvania Museum, 3260 South Street,Philadelphia PA 19104-6324 (telephone: (215) 898-3474; fax: (215) 898-0657; or by email: leinwand at sas.upenn.edu).
+On the basis of a committee review, ARIT will make its recommendations to the General Directorate for Monuments and Museums in Ankara.
+Project directors will be informed of ARIT’s recommendations as soon as possible.
+It is not necessary to wait for a reply from ARIT to submit your permit application to the appropriate Turkish Consulate.
+Applications should be submitted by the end of December 2021.
+The application regulations and links are posted above.
 Current permit application procedures are posted in Turkish on the Ministry of Foreign Affairs website.

-To obtain the research visa, there are instructions for completing the form posted on the Ministry of Foreign Affairs website.
+There are instructions for completing the form to obtain a research visa posted on the Ministry of Foreign Affairs website.

 T.C.
 Kültür ve Turizm Bakanlığı